AlexBAV/ChakraCoreCppBridge/README.md

 The first overload allows you to directly pass function arguments.
 As usual, you may pass arguments of any type allowed in `value` constructor.

 **Important!** ChakraCore exposes the first parameter as `this` to the callee.
 If you are calling a global function, remember passing the `nullptr` as a first argument.
+If you are calling a method of a "class", you must manually pass a reference to an object as a first parameter.

 The second overload is provided for convenience.